StrangeRanger/bash-style-guide/docs/guidelines/style.md

 /// admonition | Why the Choice Matters
     type: tip

 - **Variability in Bash Locations**: On non-Linux systems like BSD and macOS, Bash is often located in a different path than on Linux, or the installed version may be older.
-For instance, many macOS users upgrade Bash via [Homebrew](https://brew.sh/), which installs it at `/usr/local/bin/bash`, while the system version remains at `/bin/bash`.
-On BSD systems, Bash is often found at `/usr/local/bin/bash` rather than `/bin/bash`.
+For instance, many macOS users upgrade Bash via [Homebrew](https://brew.sh/), which installs it at `/usr/local/bin/bash` (Intel Macs) or `/opt/homebrew/bin/bash` (Apple Silicon), while the system version remains at `/bin/bash`.
 - **Path Flexibility**: Using `#!/usr/bin/env bash` provides significant flexibility.
 It enables the script to use the Bash version installed in the user's environment, which is crucial for accessing features available in newer Bash versions.
 This approach is particularly useful in environments where the default Bash version is outdated or non-standard.

 ///